gangdong/gangdong.github.io/_posts/2024-02-10-Rust-startup.markdown

 language: english
 about: true
 author: david.dong
-description: To record how to build up dev environment of rust .
+description: To record how to set up environment of Rust development.
 keywords: Rust

 ---